Moji-7/digi-frontend/README.md

 ## What's included

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
-You'll see something like this:
+Within the download you'll find the following directories and files,

 ```
 coreui-free-react-admin-template